SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 ## API Server

-## Template for API Desription
+### API Description

+### Session APIs:
 - POST `/api/sessions`
   - Description: request for login
   - Request body:
     - object {`username`,`password`}
   - Response: `200 OK` (success)
   - Response body:
     - object user {`id`,`username`,`name`}
   - Response: `401 Unauthorized`
-    - response body:
+  - Response body:
     - {`error`:"Incorrect username or password"}

 - DELETE `/api/sessions/current`
   - Description: Logout
-  - Response: `200 OK` (success) : {}
+  - Response: `200 OK` (success)

 - GET `/api/sessions/current`
   - Description: Verify if the current user is logged in.
   - Response: `200 OK` (success)
-    - Response body: object user
+    - Response body: user object
   - Response: `401 Unauthorized`
     - response body {`error`:"Not authenticated"}

+### Proposals APIs:
-- POST `/api/newapplication`
+- POST `/api/newproposal`
-  - Description: inserts a new application for a thesis proposal (student)
+  - Description: inserts a new thesis proposal
-  - Request body: object containing the id of the student applying and the id of the thesis proposal and the id of the supervisorfor that thesis
+  - Request body: an object describing the proposal to insert
+    - { `id`, `title`, `supervisor`, `cosupervisors`, `keywords`, `type`, `groups`, `description`, `requirements`, `notes`, `expiration`, `level`, `cds` }
-    - object{`studentId`, `proposalId`,`teacherId`}
+  - Notes:
+    - The server automatically finds the right groups for the proposal (based on the supervisor and internal co-supervisor's groups), so an empty array can be passed for the groups field
+    - The id is generated automatically, so any number can be passed for the id field
-  - Response: `201 Created` (success), `500 Internal Server Error` (generic error)
+  - Response: `201 Created` (success), `500 Internal Server Error ` (insertion error)
-  - Response body: number, indicating the number of applications inserted (should always be 1)
+  - Response body: the `id` of the newly created proposal

-- GET `/api/proposals/:degreeCode`
+- GET `/api/thesis/student`
-  - Description: retrieves all the thesis proposals a student can view (based on student's degree code)
+  - Description: retrieves all the thesis proposals the currently logged student can view
-  - Request param: `degreeCode`, the degree of the study course of the student
   - Response: `200 OK` (success), `404 Not Found` (in case of no proposals found),  `500 Internal Server Error` (generic error)
   - Response body: an array of objects, each containing a thesis proposal
     - { `id`, `title`, `supervisor`, `cosupervisors`, `keywords`, `type`, `groups`, `description`, `requirements`, `notes`, `expiration`, `level`, `cds` }

+- GET `/api/thesis/teacher`
+  - Description: retrieves all the active thesis proposals for the currently logged teacher
+  - Response: `200 OK` (success), `404 Not Found` (in case of no proposals found),  `500 Internal Server Error` (generic error)
+  - Response body: an array of objects, each containing a thesis proposal
+    - { `id`, `title`, `supervisor`, `cosupervisors`, `keywords`, `type`, `groups`, `description`, `requirements`, `notes`, `expiration`, `level`, `cds` }

+- PUT `/api/teacher/proposal/:thesisid`
+  - Description: update a thesis Proposal by passing new values for the desired fields.
+  - Request body: object containing the proposal with the new data and also the id of the proposal to update
+  - Response: `200 Created` (success), `500 Internal Server Error` (generic error),`422 parameter error` (argument error)
+  - Response body: the updated thesis proposal

+- DELETE `/api/teacher/deleteproposal/:proposalid`
+  - Description: Deletes a thesis proposal based on the provided `proposalid`.
+Requires teacher authentication, allowing only the supervisor of the proposal to delete it.
+  - Request Parameters: `proposalid` which is the id of the proposal to be deleted.
+  - Responses:
+    - `200 OK`: Proposal successfully deleted.
+    - `401 Unauthorized`: Requesting teacher is not the supervisor of the proposal.
+    - `404 Not Found`: Proposal with the given id doesn't exist.
+    - `422 Unprocessable Entity`: `proposalid` is not valid.
+    - `500 Internal Server Error`: Generic server error.
+  - Response Body: number of proposals deleted

 - GET `/api/cosupervisors`
   - Description: retrieves all possible co-supervisors for a new thesis proposals